Malpas Online Logo Link

 The site is provided free of charge in line with the Recreation Ground's trust principles of supporting the residents of Malpas.

 A representation of a World War One trench network constructed at the top of the site also proved extremely popular with residents attending the event.
+This complex was demolished and the area levelled and re-sowed during the Covid19 lockdown period.

 For further information contact Chris on 01948 860333